JPPhoto/stretchs_node_stash/readme.md

 - Fixed issue with Tracery randomisation
 - Added LookupLoRACollectionTriggers node
 - Removed RandomSDXLDimension and replaced with the base model agnostic RandomAspectRatio node.
+- Fixed issue with LookupLoRACollectionTriggers not outputting the string collection correctly.
+- Selector node names changed to Toggle to avoid a namimg conflict with core nodes.
+- Extended toggle nodes to all primitives and a few extra.
+- Added some compare nodes for int, float and string.

 ## License
 This port uses code from the python port of Tracery by Allison Parish and therefore inherits the Apache License 2.0